scikit-image/scikit-image/doc/source/development/dispatching.rst

 `can_has(name, *args, **kwargs)` and `get_implementation(name)`.
 They will be used to determine if the backend will be called and to get the actual implementation.

-When a user calls a function that the backend listed as one that it implements the `can_has` function will be called with the name of the function that is being dispatched and the arguments the user provided when calling the function.
-The function should use this information to determine if the backend wants to be called or if a different backend should be tried.
+When a user calls a function that the backend listed as one that it implements (via the information endpoint) the
+`can_has` function will be called with the name of the function that is being dispatched and the arguments the user provided when calling the function.
+The `can_has` function should use this information to determine if the backend wants to be called or if a different backend should be tried.
 A backend might implement a particular function but only want to handle calls where the input arrays are of a particuler type or size.

 If your backend can not handle a particular call the `can_has` function should return as quickly as possible.
 This means you should perform fast checks first and more expensive